Droid80sa/Designer-Upload/README.md

 pip install -r requirements.txt pytest pytest
 ```

+## 🛠️ Admin Dashboard

+An authenticated admin area lets you upload designer avatars and change theme
+colors defined in `static/css/dashboard.css`.
+Set `ADMIN_PASSWORD` in your
+environment, visit `/admin`, and log in.
+The avatar form saves images to
+`static/images/designers` and updates `designers.json`.
+The theme form edits CSS
+variables directly in the stylesheet.
 ## 📌 Managing Dependencies

 All Python packages in `requirements.txt` use pinned versions.
 To update them: